 So much of lawyer SEO is about trust.
 And if your pages load quickly, people are more likely to stay on your website.
 If they take 10 seconds to load, people will bounce.
 The more that happens, the more Google sees it as a bad experience where people aren’t getting what they need.
 So they move your website down in the rankings.
 As a result, Google will send less and less traffic to your website.

 You can test the load speed of pages on your site and your competitors’ with Google’s Pagespeed Insights.
 Simply plug in the URL of the page you want to test and Google will give you a score of how fast or slow it is, and a list of what’s slowing it down.
+For a complete SEO audit, including page load speed, enter your URL into Sure Oak’s free Website SEO Checker here.

 Don’t let good be the enemy of the best here.
 While decreasing the file size of your images can make a huge difference, look at the other optimizations as well.
 See what you can do to make your website and each individual page you build load faster.